• Skip to main content

 Ingredients for Homemade Sweet Potato Fries

 This 3-ingredient seasoned sweet potato fry recipe could not be more simple or more delicious.
 This recipe calls for fresh sweet potatoes, salt, and paprika.
-There are no other ingredients needed which is unlike other recipes.
-These deep-fried sweet potato fries are made without cornstarch or any kind of batter.
-This keeps them gluten-free and grain-free.
+That's right, no other ingredients are needed which is unlike other recipes.

 Deep Fried Sweet Potato Fries ingredients sweet potatoees paprika salt and pepper

-How to Cut Potatoes for Fries
+How to Cut Sweet Potatoes Fries

 The best way to cut sweet potatoes for frying is into shoestrings.
 To prepare the sweet potatoes, begin by peeling them.
 Next, cut them into large round slices about ½" thick.